 The final step would be to install the desired packages

 As a daemon:

 systemctl --user start fove-service.service

-You should see a starry sky in the headset and you're ready to start building your content.
+Once your headset is plugged in, you should see a starry sky in the headset and you're ready to start building or using FOVE content.

 ProTip: If you only need 3-DOF tracking, you can forgo the position tracking camera and the USB 2.0 headset cable.

 ProTip #2: The headset's USB2 cable is power only so it can be plugged into another computer or a wall charger.